cb-manick/hubble/Hubble-Project-Notes/ReadMe.md

 # Key Architecture Decisions #

-* Multi tenant
+* Multi tenant/Entity and Multi Cloud
-* Automation and Validation first
+* Automation first
-* System should is expected to make progress to recover from failures
+* System is expected to make progress to recover from failures
 * Systems fail in isolation and does not cascade failure
 * System is observable under  all circumstance.